datastaxdevs/workshop-intro-quarkus-cassandra/README.md

 No resources found in ragsns namespace.
 ```

-**Step E**: The `applications.properties` file is setup to use the Kubernetes secrets already.
+**Step E**: The `application.properties` file is setup to use the Kubernetes secrets already.
 Setup the Kubernetes secrets as below from the `Client Id` and `Client Secret` respectively as we did earlier.

 ```
 kubectl create secret generic astra --from-literal=astra-username=<Client Id> --from-literal=astra-password=<Client Secret>